Bhaggo/Bhaggos-Roblox-Optimizer/README.md

 Simple program so far, will update it regularly time to time and I will also create a complete revamp one day coded in C++ so it can work for mac users and also I would revamp if it gets a lot of downloads or something.

 Jsons compiled using bloxstrap, please support them :) :https://github.com/pizzaboxer/bloxstrap

+---

+# Instructions:

+1. Download "Bhaggos Roblox Optimizer.exe" from the releases tab
+2. Allow it to be kept on the computer
+3.